Rishi Kapoor: Career

-After two decades, he had his on-screen reunion with actor Amitabh Bachchan in 102 Not Out (2018), in which the two play an old-aged father-son duo.
-In 2018, he appeared in the Netflix drama Rajma Chawal and was critically acclaimed for his portrayal of a Muslim in Mulk.
-In 2019, two films of Kapoor's were released: Jhootha Kahin Ka, a comedy-drama film directed by Smeep Kang; and The Body, co-starring Emraan Hashmi, a mystery-thriller written and directed by Jeethu Joseph.
-Released on 13 December 2019, The Body would be Kapoor's last film to be released in his lifetime.
+After two decades, he reunited on-screen with frequent co-star Amitabh Bachchan in 102 Not Out (2018), in which the two play an old-aged father-son duo.
+In 2018, he appeared in the Netflix drama Rajma Chawal and received high critical acclaim for his portrayal of a Muslim in Mulk.
+In 2019, Kapoor had two releases: Jhootha Kahin Ka, a comedy-drama film directed by Smeep Kang; and The Body, co-starring Emraan Hashmi, a mystery-thriller written and directed by Jeethu Joseph.
+Released on 13 December 2019, The Body would be Kapoor's last film to be released during his lifetime.

 At the time of his death on 30 April 2020, Hitesh Bhatia's Sharmaji Namkeen co-starring Juhi Chawla, was under production and a four-day schedule was pending at the time of Kapoor's death.
 Producer Honey Trehan on 8 May 2020 confirmed that the film will be released in theatres.
-In January 2021, it was reported that Paresh Rawal is going to complete Kapoor's unfinished portions of the film, and it was released on Prime Video on 31 March 2022.
+In January 2021, it was reported that Paresh Rawal is going to complete Kapoor's unfinished portions of the film, and it was released on Amazon Prime Video on 31 March 2022.

 Personal life

-Kapoor, married actress Neetu Singh, from New Delhi, also of Punjabi Khatri descent in 1980.
-The couple had two children— son, actor Ranbir Kapoor, and a daughter.
+Kapoor married actress Neetu Singh, from New Delhi, also of Punjabi Khatri descent, in 1980.
+The couple had two children — son, actor Ranbir Kapoor, and a daughter, Riddhima Kapoor.
 Kapoor's autobiography Khullam Khulla: Rishi Kapoor Uncensored, was released on 15 January 2017.
 Kapoor wrote the book along with Meena Iyer, and the title was published under HarperCollins.

 Kapoor was known to make controversial socio-political comments.
 In March 2016, he criticized the Nehru–Gandhi family over naming of roads, buildings and national assets in the name of Gandhi and Nehru.
 In September 2017, he again took on the Gandhi family by slamming Rahul Gandhi over dynastic politics.
 In March 2020, he expressed anger and criticized the Indian Judiciary with the "Tareekh Pe Tareekh" dialogue of his film Damini over the delay in execution of the four perpetrators who were convicted in the Nirbhaya case due to loopholes in the laws.